- Docs Home

 TiDB parameter adjustment

-Generally, you can adjust the TiDB parameters of execution operators using system variables such as tidb_hash_join_concurrency
+Generally, you can adjust the TiDB parameters of execution operators using system variables such as tidb_hash_join_concurrency and tidb_index_lookup_join_concurrency.

 In this test, these parameters are not adjusted.
 In the load test of your actual application, if the execution operators consume an excessive amount of CPU resources, you can limit the resource usage of specific operators according to your application scenario.
 For more details, see TiDB system variables.